sentinel-seed/sentinel/src/sentinelseed/integrations/openai_agents/README.md

 # OpenAI Agents SDK Integration

-Safety guardrails and agent wrappers for the OpenAI Agents SDK implementing THSP (Truth, Harm, Scope, Purpose) validation.
+Semantic LLM-based guardrails for the OpenAI Agents SDK implementing THSP (Truth, Harm, Scope, Purpose) validation.

+**Important:** This integration uses a dedicated LLM agent to perform semantic analysis of content.
+It is NOT regex-based pattern matching.
+Each validation call invokes an LLM to understand context and intent.

 ## Requirements